erroronline1/caro/readme.md

 ![sample identifier code](http://toh.erroronline.one/caro/sample%20identifier%20code.png)

-Checking for completeness of document bundles can be applied on display of a record summary.
+On display of any record appear recommendations to complete records according to bundles that match the last recording users units as well as the current viewing user, assuming cases are processed by members of the same unit in general.
+Checking for completeness of any document bundles can be applied as well.

 Records can be marked as closed to disappear from the records overview and not being taken into account for open cases on the landing page summary, but still can be accessed after filtering/searching any keyword within the identifier.
 On further contribution the closed state is revoked by default.
 This applies to records containing complaints too.
 Complaints must be closed by all [defined roles](#runtime-variables), repeatedly if any data is appended to the respective record.
 Unclosed records will be reminded of periodically after a [defined timespan](#runtime-variables) to all users of the most recent recording users organisational units.